kylephillips/favorites/readme.txt

 = 1.1.5 =
 * Added developer hook for after a post has been favorited
+* Deleted and unpublished posts removed from user favorites and lists.

 = 1.1.4 =
 * Fixed bug that allowed multiple button submissions before the previous was processed